ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

 ![confirm-transaction-dialog](images/minting-erc721-17-confirm-transaction-dialog.png)

-You should get a metamask pop-up asking to confirm the transaction.
+You should get a MetaMask pop-up asking to confirm the transaction.

 ![metamask-popup](images/minting-erc721-18-metamask-popup.png)